artsy/ezel/README.md

 # Easel

 A boilerplate for building large Backbone projects that can run on the server and client.
-Modeled after the architecture of production apps at [Artsy](http://artsy.net/).

 ## Introduction